-Can you outline what support and encouragement your employer has given you in your GA journey?
+Can you outline what support and/or encouragement your employer has given you in your GA journey?

-How would you sum up your overall experience of the graduate apprenticeship programme?
+Please give a quote to sum up your overall experience of the Graduate Apprenticeship programme:

 Can you provide some background to the company (size, what it does etc):

-TTDL is part of the applied science division, which has for over 65 years provided its expertise to engineer practical solutions to structural and mechanical problems.
+TTDL are part of the Applied Science division who have for over 65 years provided its expertise to engineer practical solutions to structural and mechanical problems.
 We use our expertise in mechanics, structures, materials, acoustics, stochastics and computational simulations to solve complex problems.

 In order to address our recruitment needs and development of staff into the next generation of engineers, we were required to look at alternative routes other than just the traditional hiring of graduates.

-What are the key reasons why the GA model suits your business?
+What are the key reasons why the Graduate Apprenticeship model suits your specific business/industry?

 The on-the-job learning and work-based studies help ensure that the graduate will have not only a broad engineering experience but also the key skills that are essential for our business.

-What appealed to you most about Heriot-Watt as the GA provider?
+What appealed to you most about Heriot-Watt University as the GA provider?

-In what way has the candidate made a contribution to the workplace or business?
+In what way has the candidate made a contribution to the workplace / business?

-Jack and Sarah have and continue to make a considerable contribution to the success of the trials team in being able to deliver a great service to our clients.
+Jack has and continues to make a considerable contribution to the success of the Trials team in being able to deliver a great service to our clients.

-How do you feel about the apprentices' futures?
+How do you feel about the apprentice's future?